sufyanshaik/sufyanshaik.github.io/_pages/about.md

     Places where I have either worked or have been to or have had cross-functional collaborators
 </div>

-During my time at Bekaert, I successfully renewed the IATF 16949 certification of the Materials Lab, led more than 52 materials investigations, managed a lab with an annual budget of about INR 2.2 million, worked on cross-functional projects with teams from 5 countries, and led a team of 4 analysts.
-My frequent interactions with the Indian Steelmakers/Suppliers, Customers, Product Development teams, Purchase Teams, and my international counterparts from 5 countries have improved my Communication & Presentation skills, Problem-solving skills, and Persuasion skills.
+During my time at Bekaert, I successfully renewed the **IATF 16949** certification of the Materials Lab, led more than **52 materials investigations**, managed a lab with an annual budget of about **INR 2.2 million**, worked on cross-functional projects with **teams from 5 countries**, and led a **team of 4 analysts**.
+My frequent interactions with the Indian Steelmakers, Suppliers, Customers, Product Development teams, Purchase Teams, and my international counterparts from 5 countries have improved my Communication & Presentation skills, Problem-solving skills, and Persuasion skills.

-I believe the next revolution in Materials Development will happen at the confluence of Physics, Computer Science, and Materials Science & Engineering, with Materials Informatics and <a rel="nofollow" href="https://www.awsar-dst.in/2020/winner_article_2020_view/view/Mr_Sufyan_M_Shaikh.pdf">Integrated Computational Materials Engineering (ICME)</a> accelerating the <a rel="nofollow" href="https://iit-techambit.in/computational-materials-science/">Materials Development cycles</a>.
+I believe the next revolution in Materials Development will happen at the confluence of Physics, Computer Science, and Materials Science & Engineering, with Materials Informatics and <a rel="nofollow" href="https://www.awsar-dst.in/2020/winner_article_2020_view/view/Mr_Sufyan_M_Shaikh.pdf">Integrated Computational Materials Engineering (ICME)</a> accelerating the <a rel="nofollow" href="https://iit-techambit.in/computational-materials-science/">Materials Development cycles</a> through Advanced AI Agents.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">